Ingerop Logo Ingerop Logo

 employees

-Thanks to our network of dedicated brands and subsidiaries, Ingerop combines the assets of an integrated engineering group able to act as a one-stop shop for all types of projects, with the agility of human-scale consulting firms, responsive and with cutting-edge expertise.
+Thanks to our network of dedicated brands and subsidiaries, Ingerop has all the assets of an integrated engineering group and can act as a one-stop shop for all types of projects, while retaining the agility of a boutique consultancy, nimble, responsive and poised at the forefront of the industry.

-In addition to our long-standing skills base in traditional engineering disciplines, in recent years we have developed specific expertise to reduce the carbon footprint of our projects and support our clients in digitization.
+In addition to our tried and tested skills in traditional engineering disciplines, we have more recently developed the specific expertise to reduce the carbon footprint of our projects and support our clients in their digital transformations.

 HEALTHCARE New university hospital centre Les Abymes